Causative: Talmy

-One question remaining to be explored is how this set of divisions usefully differs from other analysts’ typologies of the semantics of encoding causal relations.
-Some overlap in the types of semantic information in play is immediately apparent, however: in cases of instrument causation (‘the hammer broke the cup’), we would certainly expect the ‘causer’ to be acting directly [Dixon's criterion 6] and to be involved in the activity [criterion 9]; likewise, we would expect instances of caused agency to include more information on causee control on willingness [criteria 3 & 4].
+One question remaining to be explored is how this set of divisions usefully differs from other analysts' typologies of the semantics of encoding causal relations.
+Some overlap in the types of semantic information in play is immediately apparent.
+However, in cases of instrument causation ('the hammer broke the cup'), it would be expected that the 'causer' be the one acting directly [Dixon's criterion 6] and to be involved in the activity [criterion 9].
+Likewise, one would expect instances of caused agency to include more information on causee control on willingness [criteria 3 & 4].